brookelaird/brookelaird.github.io/rosgen/finalReport.md

 ## Discussion

 My analysis at my CHaMP data point (loc_22) classified the river to be a C4, which in the original Rosgen classification paper is listed as a region that has very high sensitivity to disturbance, high likelihood for natural recovery if instability occurs, high sediment supply, and high levels of stream bank erosion.
 In the Kasprak paper, however, my CHaMP testing location is classified as a A4, deviating from my classification due to differences in the initial entrenchment ratio.
 The Kasprak paper uses the same field data for the classification, therefore the differences in the classification outcome from the data that we derived from the LiDAR DEM, and slope, and our digitized vector lines on that dataset.
 Lastly, it is noted that the attribute table for the CHaMP data listed the site as a G4c.
-Even though the CHaMP data for my site could be potentially outdated (taken in 2012) it is likely that the variations in the Rosgen classification results stem from potential digitizing errors, the lack of ground truthing/field assessment, and a scale that is further zoomed out than in the other two studies.
+Even though the CHaMP data for my site could be potentially outdated (taken in 2012) it is likely that the variations in the Rosgen classification results stem from potential digitizing errors, the lack of ground truthing/field assessment, and a scale that is a coarser spatial resolution than in the other two studies.

 ## Conclusion

 This reproduction of both the Rosgen paper and classification, and the Kasprak replication illustrate uncertainty within GIS work and the importance of remaining critical of the tools available at your disposal.
 Additionally, Kasprak reminds us that while the Rosgen Classification Schema has been widely adopted, there are other methods of river classification that may be better utilized at different locations, or at different scales.

 If this was a larger scale project I would have taken further steps to compare the outcome of my Rosgen Classification replication with some of the other methods discussed by Kasprak, such as the River Styles Framework, the Natural Channel Classification and a statistical classification.
-Additionally, I am curious how other elements of remote sensing beside Digital Elevation Models could be useful to a river classification, such as potentially using public datasets like NAIP or Landsat to conduct a land cover classification or monitoring the changing pathways of a river system over a certain temporal window.
+Additionally, I am curious how other elements of remote sensing beside Digital Elevation Models could be useful to a river classification, such as potentially using public datasets like NAIP to conduct a land cover classification or monitoring the changing pathways of a river system over a certain temporal window.
 Further research on river classification schema, GIS methods for classification, and field analysis are always necessary for helping to refine and improve river classification systems--especially with increased levels of climate disasters in recent decades.

 ## References